Green Building Best Practices

 At the point of end-use, electric heat pumps provide clean energy, so if the electricity used to power the heat pump is also clean energy, the heat pump is 100% clean and green.

 Electric heat pumps are only powered by renewables if there are renewable energy sources for the electricity supplied by the municipal grid where the building is located (or the property itself may be powered by solar panels or other renewable energy sources).
 Globally, electric heat pumps are projected to be installed in over 20% of new buildings by 2030.
-Electric heat pump water heaters are also rapidly gaining popularity throughout the world.

-Becoming the standard of new buildings across the country, rainwater collection systems can be built into properties in order to provide free and reliable irrigation to the owner’s garden and for many uses in the household or building.
+Becoming the standard of new buildings across the country, rainwater collection systems can be built into properties to provide free and reliable irrigation to the owner’s garden and for many uses in the household or building.

 As rainwater collection systems grow in popularity, the necessary collection tanks, filtration units, and water storage and delivery systems are becoming increasingly available in hardware stores and online.